 Key macroeconomic indicators shown in Tables 1 and 2 below give the significant indicators of the overall economic situation in Serbia in the past few years.
-During the period 2001-2008, Serbia achieved significant results in terms of economic growth, which was interrupted in the last quarter of 2008 and in 2009 when it faced the economic crisis and a sharp decline in macroeconomic activity.
+During the period 2010-2017, Serbia is still in economic crisis with slight improvements in exports.

-Table 1: Key macroeconomic indicators
+Table 1 Key macroeconomic indicators